-Fresh, healthy and delicious, this grilled tofu noodle bowl recipe is an original from a cooking class in Vietnam.
-The flavors and textures are spectacular.
+Fresh, healthy and delicious, this grilled tofu noodle soup bowl is an original from a cooking class in Vietnam.
+This incredible, vegan soup is bursting with flavor from lemongrass, mint, kumquat, and chilis.
 It's easy to make and both refreshing and warming to eat at the same time!

 Ahhhh, wonderful memories of Saigon.
 My daughter and I took a cooking class in Vietnam many years ago.
 It was amazing – the chef took us to the market first, and then we prepared the food we bought and shared everything together.
 This incredible noodle bowl is one of the delicious dishes we made that day.